zhenhuan-yang/MinimaxFairAUC/README.md

-# Empirical Evaluation for "Minimax AUC Fairness: Efficient Algorithm with Provable Convergence"
+# MinimaxFairAUC

+Repository for "Minimax AUC Fairness: Efficient Algorithm with Provable Convergence".
 To speed up the process, we only apply 3 random seeds in training and testing.
 It takes about 5 hours to finish all experiments.
 Please follow the steps to run experiments.

 ## (Optional) Install dependencies in your virtual environment